 Closest major city: 215 miles (3.5 hours) from Santa Fe, New Mexico.
 Durango also has its own airport.

-Donโt miss: Try night skiing, ride the unique hand-controlled Inferno mountain coaster, and day-trip to Mesa Verde National Park
+Don’t miss: Try night skiing, ride the unique hand-controlled Inferno mountain coaster, and day-trip to Mesa Verde National Park

 Tucked into far southern Colorado, Durango is part laid-back Southwestern and part mountain ski resort town.
-That dichotomy is exactly what makes Durango one of the best mountain towns in Colorado; thereโs no place like it!
+That dichotomy is exactly what makes Durango one of the best mountain towns in Colorado; there’s no place like it!

-Best known for being a ski town and the home of the historicย Durango & Silverton Narrow Gauge Railroad, thereโs no shortage of things to do in Durango.
+Best known for being a ski town and the home of the historic Durango & Silverton Narrow Gauge Railroad, there’s no shortage of things to do in Durango.

 Purgatory Ski Resort offers year-round recreation.
 The family-friendly resort is widely considered one of the best ski values in the West and also offers the unique experience of night skiing.
-Come summer, hike or bike the mountain and donโt missย the Inferno, a mountain coaster that lets you control the speed!

 Riding the train from Durango to Silverton is a must.
 For that matter, so is driving the Million Dollar Highway to Ouray (another one of the best Colorado mountain towns!).
-Speaking of driving, set time aside to explore nearby Mesa Verde National Park (one of the most underrated!), along with Canyon of the Ancients National Monument.

-Mountain towns in Colorado arenโt exactly known for their foodie scenes, but Durango is an exception.
-Itโs said that the town has more restaurants per capita โ right around 200 โ than any other U.S. city, including San Francisco and New York.
+Mountain towns in Colorado aren’t exactly known for their foodie scenes, but Durango is an exception.
+It’s said that the town has more restaurants per capita — right around 200 — than any other U.S. city, including San Francisco and New York.

 Grab chocolate-filled croissants and chocolate drop cookies from Jean Pierre, and head to Carver Brewing Co. for local craft brews and their hatch green chile spinach artichoke dip.